Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava_tutorial/coordsystems/coord_system_builder.md

 A more complex task is to create Coordinate Transforms, which map your coordinates to reference coordinates, such as lat/lon.
 A Coordinate Transform is typically represented by a <b>_Coordinate Transform Variable_</b>, which may be a dummy variable (ie has no data in it), and whose attributes document the meaning and specify any needed parameters for it.
 You can create arbitrary transforms by creating <b>_ucar.nc2.dataset.CoordinateTransform_</b> objects, which your code will have access to when it opens a NetcdfDataset.

 However, for your Transform to be used by the Netcdf Java library and standard applications built on top of it, the <b>_CoordinateTransform_</b> must have a reference to a <b>_ucar.unidata.geoloc.Projection_</b> or a <b>_ucar.unidata.geoloc.vertical.VerticalTransform_</b> object which knows how to do the actual mathematical transformation.
 The Netcdf-Java library has a number of these, mostly following the CF-1.0 specification (Appendix F for projections, Appendix D for vertical transforms).
-You can also <a href="https://www.unidata.ucar.edu/software/thredds/current/netcdf-java/tutorial/CoordTransBuilder.html" target="_blank">write your own implementation</a> and add them at run time.
+You can also <a href="coord_transform.html">write your own implementation</a> and add them at run time.

 For this lesson, we will concentrate on what your CoordSysBuilder needs to do to use an existing standard or user written Projection or VerticalTransform class.